 Is there something I can do to prepare the scarred skin before the session, or right after, or during it?

 What you can do is take good care of the skin nourishment, and this is an amazing start.
-Luckily, there is a product for, which leaves the skin supple, moisturized, allows for pores to breathe, and doesn’t contain harmful ingredients!
+Luckily, there is a product for deep skin nourishing before, during, and after a tattoo, which leaves the skin supple, moisturized, allows for pores to breathe, and doesn’t contain harmful ingredients!

 Hustle Butter Deluxe is an original luxury tattoo care product for every stage of the tattoo process.
 It helps prepare the skin to make it softer supple, offers superior glide when being tattooed, can help moisturize, heal skin afterward.